Fueled by new fitness segment, total headphone market grew by 11 percent in 2013

 “Headphone connections to smartphones and tablets continue to increase as these devices figure more prominently as consumption devices” said Arnold.
 “The headphone market is experiencing a renaissance because of the mobile industry and consumers’ increased use of video, audio and apps on portable devices.
 In a new segment like fitness, sales are growing quickly, but there is still plenty of room for new brands and designs to enter.”

-A U.S. representative sample of 2,900 adults and teens were surveyed from NPD’s online panel in Q4 2013.If you have any questions about this article, please contact us.
+A U.S. representative sample of 2,900 adults and teens were surveyed from NPD’s online panel in Q4 2013.If you have any questions about this article, contact us.